Skip to main content

 1. The actual deployed contract address on the target chain

-2. The forwarder address used by the Socket Protocol to route messages
+2. The forwarder address used by the SOCKET Protocol to route payloads to

 These addresses are essential for: